dragginzgame/dragginz/README.md

 Is there composition or inheritance?
 So if I've got 180 entity types and wanted each one to have a Created and Updated timestamp field, does it have to be added manually to each type?

-## Tuples

-Let's say you've got a many to many relation where Pupil )----( Class, and then we wanted to add a separate "Grade" into each row of the relationship.
-In SQL we could have a table ( pupil_id, class_id, grade ) with a PK on pupil_id and class_id.
-When defining the Pupil type in Motoko what's the best way to represent this as I'm not familiar with the nuances of the language or even the basics.

-## Types with Constructors?

-We can make a Types.String type for a field, but how could we do something like Types.String(20), where the field can take constructor arguments that can be used for validation, truncation etc.~~~~

 ## Fixtures